 Edge is also available on several devices, including Windows by default and MacOS, iOS, iPadOS, and Android via installation.
 Linux support is coming soon, and while you can’t install natively on Chrome OS, you can install the Android version in a pinch.

 Security and privacy

 Edge has more privacy settings than Chrome, and it’s much easier to track them down.
 For example, Edge can block trackers from sites you’ve visited and those you haven’t.
 It can also reduce the odds of your personalized information being shared across sites.
-You can choose from one of three tracking prevention levels, which makes it easy to dial in your level of comfort.
+You can choose from one of three tracking prevention levels, making it easy to dial in your comfort level.
 Edge also uses Microsoft Defender SmartScreen to protect against malicious websites and shady downloads.

 Meanwhile, Chrome is limited to blocking third-party cookies.
 The browser has made definite efforts towards safer browsing, including identifying dangerous extensions, downloads, and websites.
 However, you’ll have to search around for the exact settings you want to change.